 Ingredients

 By now you can probably anticipate my criticism of the GG ingredients label.
-It is has no mention of the dosage for any notable ingredient, instead making dosages within its “n.r.GG Nootropic Blend.”
+It has no mention of the dosage for any notable ingredient, instead making dosages within its “n.r.GG Nootropic Blend.”

 Why?